 In a market flooded with eco-friendly claims, it's crucial to know how to verify the authenticity of organic wool products.
 Here are some guidelines to help you make an informed purchase:

-The most reliable way to ensure you're buying genuine organic wool is to look for certifications like GOTS (Global Organic Textile Standard) or the International Wool Textile Organization (IWTO) standard.
+The most reliable way to ensure you're buying genuine organic wool is to look for certifications like GOTS (Global Organic Textile Standard), RWS (Responsible Wool Standard), or the lesser-used International Wool Textile Organization (IWTO) standard.
 These certifications guarantee that the wool meets strict requirements for environmental and ethical standards.

 Labels can provide a wealth of information.
 Look for terms like "certified organic," "100% organic," or "organic blend" to get an idea of the product's authenticity.
 Be cautious of vague terms like "natural" or "eco friendly," as they don't necessarily indicate an organic product.